 The Atari ST version has good graphics with fast animation and vivid colors although there are significant differences on the pitch's details compared to the Amiga (some lines and the goalpost's nets are missing).
 As with the player models, the animations are also minimal due to the game’s camera angle.
 The multi-directional scrolling is particularly smooth for an Atari ST soccer game.

-The sound is also good (taking advantage of the 1MB RAM systems - 1040ST/STE) and consists of digitized looped cheers for goals (also when the players come out onto the pitch), and similarly tinny jeers for fouls, as well as decent sounds for when the ball's kicked.
-Also, there are also a few sort samples of crowd chants when the ball goes out of play for a corner or when there’s a free kick within striking distance.
+The sound is also good (utilizing the 1MB RAM systems - 1040 ST/STE) and consists of sampled looped cheers for goals and similarly tiny jeers for fouls, as well as decent sounds for when the ball's kicked.
+There are also a few short samples of crowd chants when the ball goes out of play or when there’s a free kick within striking distance.